In This Guide — 20 Strategic Topics

 M&A clauses: If you acquire a company, ability to add their licences at predetermined rate.
 If you divest, transfer licences without penalty.

-Rising audit risk: Broadcom's focus on maximising revenue means compliance enforcement is likely to increase.
-Stricter policies — no support for non-compliant environments — raise the stakes.
-Contracts grant broad audit rights.
+Rising audit risk: Broadcom’s focus on maximising revenue means compliance enforcement is likely to increase.
+Stricter policies and contracts grant broad audit rights.

 Know your metrics: Different products use different metrics (per-user, per-device, per-core, MSUs/MIPS for mainframe).
-VMware's per-core model with specific counting rules caught many off guard — some needing to licence 72 cores when they expected 16.
+VMware’s per-core model with specific counting rules caught many off guard.

-Internal audits: Don't wait for Broadcom.
+Internal audits: Don’t wait for Broadcom.
 Perform annual compliance checks.
-Count installations, users, usage levels.
 Compare against entitlements.
-Address overuse proactively (true up or uninstall).
-Keep organised records of all licence purchases and certificates — including from original vendors (CA, Symantec).
+Keep organised records of all licence purchases and certificates, including from original vendors (CA, Symantec).

-Post-acquisition support decline: Many customers report slower response times, less knowledgeable staff, and resource cuts — especially for non-top-tier accounts.
+Post-acquisition support decline: Many customers report slower response times, less knowledgeable staff, and resource cuts.
 Broadcom prioritises premium support for those who pay more.

 Clarify support levels: Understand the default level (hours, response times, access methods).
 If 24/7 operations, ensure 24/7 support is included.
-For mission-critical Broadcom software, negotiate premium support tiers (dedicated TAM, faster SLAs).
+Negotiate premium support tiers for mission-critical software (dedicated TAM, faster SLAs).

-Link fees to performance: Tie support fees to measurable outcomes — if satisfaction drops below threshold, get credits or remedial action.
+Link fees to performance: Tie support fees to measurable outcomes.
 Include specific SLAs in contract (P1: 1-hour response, 4-hour workaround).

 | Lever | How to Use It | Caution |